souenzzo/graal/docs/reference-manual/native-image/LLVMBackend.md

 # LLVM Backend for Native Image

-Native Image includes an alternative backend which uses the [LLVM intermediate representation](https://llvm.org/docs/LangRef.html) and the [LLVM compiler](http://llvm.org/docs/CommandGuide/llc.html) to produce native executables.
+Native Image includes an alternative backend that uses a [LLVM intermediate representation](https://llvm.org/docs/LangRef.html) and the [LLVM compiler](http://llvm.org/docs/CommandGuide/llc.html) to produce native executables.
-This LLVM backend allows users to [target alternative architectures](#how-to-add-a-target-architecture-to-graalvm-using-llvm-backend) that are not directly supported by GraalVM Native Image, at some performance costs.
+This LLVM backend enables users to [target alternative architectures](#how-to-add-a-target-architecture-to-graalvm-using-llvm-backend) that are not directly supported by GraalVM Native Image.
+However, this approach introduces some performance costs.
-To enable it, pass the `-H:CompilerBackend=llvm` option at image build time.
+To enable it, pass the `-H:CompilerBackend=llvm` option on the command line.

 The LLVM backend requires GraalVM's LLVM toolchain to be installed (with `gu install llvm-toolchain`).

 ## Code Generation Options

-* `-H:+SpawnIsolates`: enables isolates, which are disabled by default when using the LLVM backend as they incur a performance penalty.
+* `-H:+SpawnIsolates`: enables isolates.
+(These are disabled by default when using the LLVM backend because they incur a performance penalty.)
 * `-H:+BitcodeOptimizations`: enables aggressive optimizations at the LLVM bitcode level.
 This is experimental and may cause bugs.

 ## Debugging Options